Public and private cooperation

 Sharing cost and risk

 The Norwegian state has agreed to provide the industry partners with subsidies for capturing, transporting and storing CO2.
+And Heidelberg Materials, Hafslund Celsio, Northern Lights JV each have their own agreement with the Norwegian state.

 “Each company will develop their project according to their own procedures and methods and each company will own and operate their facilities.”